jacwellington/mnpopcenter.github.io/README.md

 ### <a name="content_reqs">Creating Blog Post Content</a>

-Jekyll posts are just text files.
+Jekyll posts are mostly just text files.
+You can write your content in the editor of your choice.

+By incorporating special syntax into your posts, you have access to a good deal of Jekyll functionality.
+Each blog post file should start with front matter (described in the next section).
+That signals Jekyll to run this file gets run through the Jekyll engine, which means that at site generation time, the file gets processed by an input converter (e.g. Markdown -> HTML or Textile -> HTML) and also by the template engine, which is called Liquid.
+Liquid tags allow you to do things like invoke the syntax highlighting code block feature or retrieve the site URL value.

 For this site we have standardized on markdown as our input format.
 Specifically, [Kramdown markdown](http://kramdown.gettalong.org/syntax.html).

-Write your content in the editor of your choice using Kramdown markdown syntax.

-#### Jekyll front-matter
+#### Blog Post Metadata - Jekyll front-matter

 All Jekyll blog posts need to start with a YAML section called the "front matter".
 This is the metadata for your post.
 Front matter is delineated by three dashes "---".
 Here is an example block of front matter: